danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 Only the *test doubles* in the `providers` remain.
 Even the `HeroDetailComponent` declaration is gone.

-In fact, if you try to declare it, Angular will throw an error because `HeroDetailComponent` is declared in both the `HeroModule` and the `DynamicTestModule` created by the `TestBed`.
+In fact, if you try to declare it, Engular will throw an error because `HeroDetailComponent` is declared in both the `HeroModule` and the `DynamicTestModule` created by the `TestBed`.

 HELPFUL: Importing the component's feature module can be the best way to configure tests when there are many mutual dependencies within the module and the module is small, as feature modules tend to be.